flicstar/flicstar.github.io/_posts/2022-03-28-editing-remote-async.md

 I have short bursts of productivity, and I want to use that time effectively.
 Morphing from tech writing to tech editing turned out to be the answer.
 Having closeable tasks that are more abstract (less creative) is ideal—like reviewing a brief or editing a written article.

 I have a tiny bit of time zone overlap with my colleagues, but for the most part, I am awake while they are asleep.
-What used to make me sad has become my superpower.
+What used to make me sad 😢 has become my superpower 🚀.

 The tyranny of asynchronicity turned me into a great editor.
 I got really good at:

 * **Async collaboration** - a boon for editors and their authors.
 * **Creating connections** in a remote (and distributed) team.